firoorg/firo/README.md

 http://zcoin.tech/

-Copyright (c) 2009 - 2014 Bitcoin Developers
+Copyright (c) 2009 - 2016 Bitcoin Developers

 Copyright (c) 2015 - 2016 ZCoin Developers

 What is ZCoin?
 ----------------

-ZCoin is firstever cryptocurrency intrgrated Zerocoin extention ( http://zerocoin.org ) to make transactions in Blockchain truly anonymity.
+ZCoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) gurunteeing true financial anonymity.

  - 10 minute block targets
- - 8.4 million total coins
+ - 21 million total coins
- - 10 coins per block
+ - 50 coins per block
- - 5 block retarget using BRNDF with a 36 block lookback
+ - Retarget using BRNDF with a 36 block lookback

 For more information, as well as an immediately useable, binary version of the zcoin client sofware, see https://github.com/ZCoinOfficial/zcoin/releases.